methods/tdse-accessForce-bids-api/README.md

 ### To install on Windows please see [here](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/)

-1. Install Homebrew if not already installed.
-You can check if it is installed by running the following command:
+1. Install MongoDB by running the following commands:

       ```bash
-      brew --version
-      ```
-2. Install MongoDB by running the following commands:

-      ```bash
       brew tap mongodb/brew
       brew install mongodb-community
       ```
-3. To run MongoDB (i.e. the mongod process) as a macOS service, run:
+2. To run MongoDB (i.e. the mongod process) as a macOS service, run:

       ```bash
       make mongostart
       ```
-4. To verify that MongoDB is running, run:
+3. To verify that MongoDB is running, run:

       ```bash
       brew services list
       ```
    You should see the service `mongodb-community` listed as `started`.
-5. Run the following command to stop the MongoDB instance, as needed:
+4. Run the following command to stop the MongoDB instance, as needed:

       ```bash
       make mongostop
       ```
-6. To begin using MongoDB, connect the MongoDB shell (mongosh) to the running instance.
+5. To begin using MongoDB, connect the MongoDB shell (mongosh) to the running instance.
 From a new terminal, issue the following:

       ```bash
       mongosh
       ```
-7. To create a new database called `bidsAPI`, run:
+6. To create a new database called `bidsAPI`, run:

       ```bash
       use bidsAPI
       ```
-8. To create a new test database called `testAPI`, run:
+7. To create a new test database called `testAPI`, run:

       ```bash
       use testAPI